Counterfactual Simulatability of LLM Explanations for Generation Tasks: Introduction

 We apply the framework to two tasks: news summarization using CNN/DM \citep{nallapati-etal-2016-abstractive} and medical suggestion generation using the Taiwan e-Hospital Dataset \citep{chen-etal-2022-learning-generate}.
-These specific tasks involve different \textit{trade-offs between generality and precision}.
-Explanations for news summarization can be highly general as models may employ similar approaches towards news documents that contain common elements (e.g., dates, quotes) while differing in content.
-In contrast, medical suggestion explanations can be less general as the model's suggestion may be highly dependent on the details described by the user (i.e., slight differences in symptoms can lead to completely different suggestions).
-This leads to a more limited set of counterfactuals the explanations apply to, though potentially being more precise in its outputs.
+These tasks involve different \textit{trade-offs between generality and precision}.
+Explanations for news summarization can be highly general as models may employ similar approaches for documents that contain common elements (e.g., dates, quotes) but differ in content.
+In contrast, medical suggestion explanations may be less general as the model's response can be highly dependent on the user input (i.e., minor variances in expressed symptoms can lead to different suggestions).
+This can lead to a more limited set of simulatable counterfactuals, though potentially being more precise in its outputs.
 With these generation tasks, we conduct an initial evaluation of LLMs’ explanations and assess where models’ explanations in these generation tasks fail.

-Our contributions are summarized as follow: \begin{enumerate}[itemsep=5pt] \item We propose a framework to measure the ability of LLMs to accurately describe their behavior in a generative setting by evaluating whether LLMs' explanations lead to mental models consistent with their outputs (counterfactual simulatability). \item We assess the feasibility of using LLMs to automate human annotation in our evaluation pipeline and find that an LLM achieves significant agreement with humans. \item Using our framework, we evaluate Chain-of-thought and Post-hoc explanations for multiple LLMs on two complementary tasks: news summarization and medical suggestion generation.
-We show that LLMs generate explanations that lead to reliable mental models in news summarization, but not medical suggestion. \end{enumerate}
+In summary, our contributions are as follows: \begin{enumerate}[itemsep=5pt] \item We propose a framework to measure the ability of LLMs to accurately describe their behavior in a generative setting by evaluating whether LLMs' explanations lead to mental models consistent with their outputs (counterfactual simulatability). \item We assess the feasibility of using an LLM to automate human annotation in our evaluation pipeline and find that doing so achieves agreement with humans comparable to agreement among human annotators. \item Using our framework, we evaluate Chain-of-thought and Post-hoc explanations for multiple LLMs on two complementary tasks: news summarization and medical suggestion generation.
+We show that LLM explanations lead to reliable mental models in news summarization, but not medical suggestion. \footnote{Our code is available at \url{github.com/mlimpijankit/counterfactual-simulatability-generation-tasks}} \end{enumerate}

-\section{Related work}
+\section{Related Work}